Artists 2026

 Influences range from Ricky Skaggs through Flatt & Scruggs to Johnny Cash, Old Crow Medicine Show, Lumineers, Crosby Stills & Nash, Warren Zevon, Tom Waits, Bruce Springsteen, the Avett Brothers and many more – these are big names and it must be agreed that there's something for everyone in there

-Yum Yum String Band
+Yum Yum old time string Band

 Friday, February 27th,

-9pm East Pier Stage at O'Connells
+9 pm East Pier Stage at O'Connells

 The Yum-Yum string band are a Dublin based Old-time